 Remembering one of my classmate used to fry lotus root with mince pork.
-Instead of making soup with pork spare ribs and bean curds which my family know that its cook in that way.
+Instead of making soup with pork spare ribs, peanuts and bean curds which my family know that its cook in that way.
 So I decided to fry and I have added vegetables as something of me.
 Its also trial and error: scratch job.

 I am happy that it turns out well.
 My family enjoyed it.
 Here’s something elegant, not too pricey, easy, simple and healthy for the whole family to savour.